 We could accept that only the rich can afford treatments.

 We can hope ultimately we will develop cures for these pesky conditions, but what do we do in the meantime?

 Or we can adapt as a species.
-We can accept this third health state, chronic, as NORMAL.
-As normal as the existing health states of terminal and curable that we have lived with for as long as we have existed as a species.
+We can accept this fourth health state, chronic, as NORMAL.
+As normal as the existing states of less-than-healthy of terminal and curable that we have lived with for as long as we have existed as a species.
 We can find ways to support our people.
 Accept our new normal.

 We’ve made advances with accessibility: ramps for wheelchairs, sounds on pedestrian crossings for the blind, special seats available on public transport.
 We haven’t really advanced re financial support.
 I’m not going to quote current federal ministers’ statements on the DSP and NDIS – most of us know their perspective.

 The 65-year-old was told last year that her cancer had spread and she had two years to live.
 “You can imagine the shock,” she says.
 “Even now, I feel quite well, but the minute I’m physically doing a lot, you can feel the tiredness coming to your body.
 It’s nothing to do with, ‘I can’t be bothered.’
 It’s just your body.
 You just feel weary.
 “I said to my son, ‘How could I be expected to do a full-time job?
 There’s no way.’”
 Yet it was only with this diagnosis that Penfold’s hospital social worker felt she had a genuine chance of accessing the disability support pension, the primary welfare payment for those unable to work.https://www.theguardian.com/australia-news/2021/oct/10/disability-pension-rules-leave-thousands-with-cancer-on-44-a-day